 Instead, you must use branded keywords.
-In this case, that means keywords that are specific to the services and programs that your organization offers.
-The downside of this requirement is that it limits the number of impressions you can expect to get because users will need to search for your branded keyword for your ad to display on the SERP.
+In this case, that means keywords specific to your organization's services and programs.
+The downside of this requirement is that it limits the number of impressions you can expect because users will need to search for your branded keyword for your ad to display on the SERP (search engine results page).

 The upside is that when people search for your organization, they’re more likely to find you because you’ll be using keywords that will help them do so.

 One of the trickier requirements is maintaining a 5% click-through rate.
-For that reason, it’s important to research your target audience and choose the best keywords and ad groups to connect with them.
+It’s important to research your target audience and choose the best keywords and ad groups to connect with them.
 One way to do that is to combine branded keywords with locational keywords.
-Seniors are most likely to be searching for PACE-approved providers near where they live.
+Seniors are most likely to search for PACE-approved providers near their homes.

-- Choose the right ad groups (you must choose at least two) when you set up your ad.
+- When you set up your ad, choose the right ad groups (you must choose at least two).

 Keep in mind that Google’s search algorithm is designed to prioritize websites that are relevant and useful.
 Keyword density is far less important than the quality of your content.
 That means that when you’re creating the content for your website, you should focus on: